 This type of grill is becoming more and more popular because it offers the best of both worlds: the convenience of a gas grill and the flavor of a charcoal grill.
 In this blog post, we will list the 3 best pellet gas combo grills on the market right now.
 We will also include a buyer’s guide to help you choose the right one for your needs.

-We did our research and looked for brands offering this level of versatility, and combined with customer feedback, we came up with the list below.
+We did our research and looked for brands offering this level of versatility, and combining that with customer feedback, we came up with the list below.

 Lastly, versatility.
-Having two different fuel sources is great for those wanting to have unlimited cooking options with their grills but also have a complete kitchen in their backyards.
+Having two different fuel sources is ideal for individuals who desire endless cooking possibilities with their barbecues and also have a whole outdoor kitchen.

 Now that we’ve gone over the benefits of pellet gas combo grills, let’s look at three popular and top-selling modes.